conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 First we locate the ``dumpbin.exe`` path with the ``vswhere`` tool and then we run the command passing a DLL path, which will return the information of the PDB path.
 We can find the path to the DLLs of our example with the help of the ``conan cache path`` command by passing to it the generated package id.

-PDBs are created when compiling a library or executable in Debug mode.
-They are created by default in the same directory as the file it is associated with.
-This means that when using Conan they will be created in the build directory in the same path as the DLLS.

-When using the Visual Studio debugger, it will look for PDBs to load in the following paths:

-- The project folder.
-- The original path where the associated file was compiled.
-- The path where Visual is currently finding the compiled file, in our case the DLL in the package folder.

-The PDB has by default the same name as its associated file, so Visual will look for it based on the name of the DLL.

 .. note::